 The Tax Code includes a list of organisations that may not use the simplified tax regime.
 This includes: (i) foreign companies; (ii) Russian companies with local branches and/or representative offices; (iii) companies in which more than 25% of the capital is owned by other companies; (iv) banks; (v) insurance companies; (vi) pension funds; and (vii) investment funds.

-The rate for this tax regime is as follows:
+The rate for this tax regime for companies meeting the general rule thresholds is as follows:

 - 6% – if all income (without deductions) is considered to be the tax base; or